Skip to main content

 What Happens During a Swap

-1. Old number is unlinked and marked as “RETURN”
+1. Old number is unlinked and marked for return

-2. New number is assigned and immediately active
+2. New number is assigned with assigned status

 Disconnect a Number